zpoint/CPython-Internals/Interpreter/gil/gil.md

 	* [switch_cond and switch_mutex](#switch_cond-and-switch_mutex)
 * [when will the gil be released](#when-will-the-gil-be-released)

-# related file
+# Related files

 * cpython/Python/ceval.c
 * cpython/Python/ceval_gil.h
 * cpython/Include/internal/pycore_gil.h

-# introduction
+# Introduction

-this is the defination of the [**Global Interpreter Lock**](https://wiki.python.org/moin/GlobalInterpreterLock)
+This is the definition of the [**Global Interpreter Lock**](https://wiki.python.org/moin/GlobalInterpreterLock).

 > In CPython, the global interpreter lock, or GIL, is a mutex that protects access to Python objects, preventing multiple threads from executing Python bytecodes at once.
 This lock is necessary mainly because CPython's memory management is not thread-safe.
 (However, since the GIL exists, other features have grown to depend on the guarantees that it enforces.)

-## thread scheduling before python32
+## Thread scheduling before Python 3.2

-basically, the **tick** is a counter for how many opcodes current thread executed continuously without releasing the **gil**
+Basically, the **tick** is a counter for how many opcodes current thread executed continuously without releasing the **GIL**.

-if the current thread is running a CPU-bound task, it will release the **gil** and offer an opportunity for other thread to run for every 100 **ticks**
+If the current thread is running a CPU-bound task, it will release the **gil** and offer an opportunity for another thread to run for every 100 **ticks**.

-if the current thread is running an IO-bound task, the **gil** will be relaesed manually if you call `sleep/recv/send(...etc)` even without count to 100 **ticks**
+If the current thread is running an IO-bound task, the **GIL** will be released manually if you call `sleep/recv/send(...etc)` even without count to 100 **ticks**.

-you can call `sys.setcheckinterval()` to set other **tick** count value instead of 100
+You can call `sys.setcheckinterval()` to set other **tick** count value instead of 100.

 ![old_gil](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/gil/old_gil.png)
 (picture from [Understanding the Python GIL(youtube)](https://www.youtube.com/watch?v=Obt-vMVdM8s))

-because the **tick** is not time-based, some thread might run far longer than other threads
+Because the **tick** is not time-based, some thread might run far longer than other threads.

-in multi-core machine, if two threads both running CPU-bound tasks, the os might schedule the two threads running on different cores, there might be a situation that one thread holding the **gil** executing it's task in it's **100 ticks cycle** in a core, while the thread in the other core wakes up periodically try to acquire the **gil** but fail, spinning the CPU
+In multi-core machine, if two threads both running CPU-bound tasks, the OS might schedule the two threads running on different cores, there might be a situation that one thread holding the **GIL** executing its task in its **100 ticks cycle** in a core, while the thread in the other core wakes up periodically try to acquire the **GIL** but fail, spinning the CPU.

-the job(thread) schedule mechanism is fully controlled by the operating system, the thread handling IO-bound task have to wait for other thread to release the **gil**, and other thread might re-acquire the **gil** after it release the **gil**, which makes the current IO-bound task thread wait even longer (actually, the thread that cause os's context-switch by it self will have higher priority than those thread forced by os, programmer can utilize this feature by putting the IO-bound thread to sleep as soon as possible)
+The job (thread) schedule mechanism is fully controlled by the operating system, the thread handling an IO-bound task have to wait for other thread to release the **GIL**, and other thread might re-acquire the **GIL** after it release the **GIL**, which makes the current IO-bound task thread wait even longer (actually, the thread that cause OS's context-switch by itself will have higher priority than those thread forced by the OS, programmer can utilize this feature by putting the IO-bound thread to sleep as soon as possible).

 ![gil_battle](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/gil/gil_battle.png)
 (picture from [Understanding the Python GIL(youtube)](https://www.youtube.com/watch?v=Obt-vMVdM8s))

-## thread scheduling after python32
+## Thread scheduling after Python 3.2

-due to some performance issue in multi-core machine, the implementation of the **gil** has changed a lot after python3.2
+Due to some performance issue in multi-core machine, the implementation of the **GIL** has changed a lot after Python 3.2.

-if there's only one thread, it can run forever without check and release **gil**
+If there's only one thread, it can run forever without checking and releasing the **GIL**.

-if there're more than one threads, the thread currently blocking by the **gil** will wait for a period of timeout and set the **gil_drop_request** to 1, and continue waiting, the thread currently holding the **gil** will release the **gil** and wait for same period of timeout if the **gil_drop_request** is set to 1, thread currently blocking will be signaled and is able to acqure the **gil**
+If there're more than one threads, the thread currently blocked by the **GIL** will wait for a period of timeout and set the **gil_drop_request** to 1, and continue waiting, the thread currently holding the **GIL** will release the **GIL** and wait for same period of timeout if the **gil_drop_request** is set to 1, the thread currently blocking will be signaled and is able to acqure the **GIL**

 ![new_gil](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/gil/new_gil.png)
 (picture from [Understanding the Python GIL(youtube)](https://www.youtube.com/watch?v=Obt-vMVdM8s))

-the thread set the **gil_drop_request** to 1 might not be the thread acquire the **gil**
+The thread set the **gil_drop_request** to 1 might not be the thread acquiring the **GIL**.

-if the current thread is waiting for the interval, and owner of the **gil** changed during the waiting **interval**, after wake up, the current thread need to wait, set **gil_drop_request** to 1 and wait again
+If the current thread is waiting for the interval, and the owner of the **GIL** changed during the waiting **interval**, after wake up, the current thread need to wait, set **gil_drop_request** to 1, and wait again.

 ![new_gil2](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/gil/new_gil2.png)
 (picture from [Understanding the Python GIL(youtube)](https://www.youtube.com/watch?v=Obt-vMVdM8s))

-for those who are interested in detail, please refer to [Understanding the Python GIL(article)](http://www.dabeaz.com/GIL/)
+For those who are interested in further details, please refer to [Understanding the Python GIL(article)](http://www.dabeaz.com/GIL/).

-## memory layout
+## Memory layout

 ![git_layout](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/gil/gil_layout.png)

-# fields
+# Fields

-the python intepreter is a program written in C, every executable program written in C have a `main` function
+The python intepreter is a program written in C, every executable program written in C have a `main` function.

-those `main` related functions are defined in `cpython/Modules/main.c`, you will find that the `main` related function does some inilialization for the intepreter status before execute the `main loop`, the `_gil_runtime_state` will be created and initialized in the inilialization
+Those `main`-related functions are defined in `cpython/Modules/main.c`, you will find that the `main`-related function does some initialization for the intepreter status before executing the `main loop`, the `_gil_runtime_state` will be created and initialized in the initialization.

 ```python3
 ./python.exe